 What is the alcohol and tobacco policy of the camp?
-Alcohol is not allowed on the premises and no staff member or volunteer should be under the influence of either while on the grounds of any Camp
+Alcohol is not allowed.
+Smoking and other uses of tobacco are not permitted.

 As a camp counselor, will I have to be an activity instructor?
 No. Camp Blue Skies instructors will lead the activities.
-Volunteers will simply participate with and assist their campers as needed during each activity.
+Volunteers will simply participate with and assist campers as needed during each activity.
 You are a guide and helper.
-However, if you have experience in teaching activities or would like to assist with a particular activity, please indicate that on your volunteer application.
+However, if you have experience in teaching activities or would like to assist with a particular activity, please indicate that on your application.

 Will there be any training prior to arrival at camp?
 Yes, all volunteers are required to view the online volunteer training video and read the volunteer handbook before coming to camp.
 All weeklong volunteers are also required to attend our Volunteer Orientation before campers arrive.